 - It is interdisciplinary.
 Other schools have distributional requirements--one history, one literature, one philosophy or religion course--but UNC Asheville has students engage those disciplines in combination, and

 - It is broadly interdisciplinary.
-Faculty from at least 19 departments and programs across campus contribute to the HUM Program, including faculty from the Social and Natural Sciences: Sociology, Political Science, Economics, Physics and Chemistry are represented in our curricula.
+Faculty from 20 departments and programs across campus have contributed to the HUM Program, including faculty from the Social and Natural Sciences: Sociology, Political Science, Economics, Physics and Chemistry are represented in our curricula.

 - It spans a student's career, from first to last year.
 Many schools with interdisciplinary programs have one or two year general requirements, but UNC Asheville graduates continue their interdisciplinary experience through their final year, when it is most informed by their major disciplines and their own previous Humanities courses.

 - It is "core" in terms of the fundamental skills of critical thinking, reading, writing and communication more than in its adherence to canonical content, which allows flexibility, diversity and inclusion of many sources from many perspectives.

 The Humanities Program encourages and equips students to engage the complexity of the world that we live in, and this has value not only personally, but also for their profession and civic lives.